-The increase in company value is a success that meets shareholders' expectations, because the increase in company value makes shareholders feel more prosperous.
+The increase in company value is a succes 3 hat meets shareholders' expectations, because the increase in company value makes shareholders fee 5 hore prosperous.
 The company's high value, resulting in high stock market prices.
-The goal of this research is to show that profitability and good corporate governance (GCG) have an effect on firm value.
-In addition, to see if GCG can reduce the impact of profitability on firm value.
-Furthermore, to see if GCG can mitigate the effect of profitability on firm value.
+The goal of this research is to show th 25 rofitability and good corporate governance (GCG) have an effect on firm value 11 addition, to see if GCG can reduce the impact of profitability on firm value.
+Furthermore, to see if GCG can mitigate 30 effect of profitability on firm value.
 Return on assets is a profitability indicator, whereas GCG indicators include institutional ownership, the number of directors, and the ratio of independent commissioners.
 This study uses a population of 83 companies.
-This research uses a population of 83 companies, including 42 banking companies, 14 financial companies, 12 securities companies, and 15 insurance companies.
+This research uses a population of 83 companies.
 Methods of data collection include literature review and documentation.
-The SPSS version 25 program was used for data analysis, which included multiple regression and the residual test.
+The SPSS persion 25 program was used for data analysis, which included multiple regression and the residual test.
 The findings of this research indicate that only the number of directors has a significant effect on firm value and GCG is shown as an independent variable.
 The research's implications will be to help management apply GCG principles more effectively.

-Keywords: Firm Value, Asymmetric Information Theory, Profitability, Good Corporate Governance.
+Keywords: Firm Value, Asyr29 etric Information Theory, Profitability, Good Corporate Governance.

-Copyright © 2022 The Author(s): This is an open-access article distributed under the terms of the Creative Commons Attribution 4.0 International License (CC BY-NC 4.0) which permits unrestricted use, distribution, and reproduction in any medium for non-commercial use provided the original author and source are credited.
+Copyright © 2022 The A 11 or(s): This is an open-access article distributed under the terms of the Creative Commons Attributi 1.
+4.0 International License (CC BY-NC 4.0) which permits unrestricted use, distribution, and reproduction in any medium for non-commercial use provided the original author and source are credited.